annaesvensson/yellow-help/yellow-review-checklist.md

-# Datenstrom Yellow self-review checklist
+# Datenstrom Yellow review checklist

 You should always review your own extension first: